Zildj1an/birding/CONTRIBUTING.md

 In any case, be nice!

 ### LICENSE
-This project is published under GPLv3 license.
-Learn more in `LICENSE` file.
+This project is published under GNU Affero General Public License version 3.
+You can find the text for the license in `LICENSE.txt` file.
+Learn more about this license here: https://www.gnu.org/licenses/why-affero-gpl.html

 ## Setting your development environment
 You'll need a Python development environment.
 Come soon for more information about how to setup it.